pgcentralfoundation/pgrx/cargo-pgx/README.md

     <PG_VERSION>    Do you want to run against Postgres `pg10`, `pg11`, `pg12`, `pg13`, `pg14`?

 OPTIONS:
+        --all-features
-        --all-features             Activate all available features
+            Activate all available features

-    -c, --pg-config <PG_CONFIG>    The `pg_config` path (default is first in $PATH) -d, --dot <DOT>                A path to output a produced GraphViz DOT file --features <FEATURES>      Space-separated list of features to activate -h, --help                     Print help information
+    -c, --pg-config <PG_CONFIG>
+            The `pg_config` path (default is first in $PATH)

+    -d, --dot <DOT>
+            A path to output a produced GraphViz DOT file

+        --features <FEATURES>
+            Space-separated list of features to activate

+    -h, --help
+            Print help information

+        --manifest-path <MANIFEST_PATH>
+            Path to Cargo.toml

+        --no-default-features
-        --no-default-features      Do not activate the `default` feature -o, --out <OUT>                A path to output a produced SQL file (default is `sql/$EXTNAME-$VERSION.sql`)
+            Do not activate the `default` feature

+    -o, --out <OUT>
+            A path to output a produced SQL file (default is `stdout`)

+    -p, --package <PACKAGE>
+            Package to build (see `cargo help pkgid`)

+    -r, --release
+            Compile for release mode (default is debug) [env: PROFILE=]

+        --skip-build
+            Skip building a fresh extension shared object

+        --test
+            Build in test mode (for `cargo pgx test`)

+    -v, --verbose
-    -r, --release                  Compile for release mode (default is debug) [env: PROFILE=] --test                     Build in test mode (for `cargo pgx test`) -v, --verbose                  Enable info logs, -vv for debug, -vvv for trace -V, --version                  Print version information
+            Enable info logs, -vv for debug, -vvv for trace

+    -V, --version
+            Print version information
 ```